h3rald/min/site/contents/learn-data-types.md

   >         "concatenative" :paradigm
   >         2017 :"first release year"
   >     }

+Theere are two types of dictionary keys:
+* _define keys_, which are prepended by `:`, which are used to store data, including quotations that will be interpreted as lists of values.
+* _lambda keys_, which are prepended by `^`, which are used to store executable code.
+In this case, a quotation will be immediately executed when accessed.

+> %sidebar%
+> Example
+>
+> The following program prints `16`:
+>
+>     ; First, define a dictionary with a value using a define key
+>     ; and an operation using a lambda key
+>     {4 :value (dup *) ^square} :test
+>     ; When accessing the quotation, it will be executed immediately
+>     test.value test.square puts

 Additionally, dictionaries can also be typed to denote complex objects like sockets, errors, etc. For example, the following dictionary defines an error: